krusi1/football-ratings/README.md

 ## Ratings vs xG

 Now, let's change actual scores to expected goals on the horizontal axes.
-We get similar patterns: Average team rating is higher when the team creates more chances (top left) or denies opponents from creating chances (top right).
+We get similar patterns: average team rating is higher when the team creates more chances (top left) or denies opponents from creating chances (top right).
 The two effects are summarized in the bottom right figure where I plot xG and opponent's xG together.
 Finally, we can aggregate them into a single measure, xG difference (bottom left).

 <details>